• Skip to main content

 Yes.
 Wage garnishment is a legal tax liability collection tool that both the IRS and private creditors can use.
 If you are subject to a wage garnishment for back taxes, including unpaid tax penalties or liability, the IRS or creditor will seek payment by instructing your employer to directly pay them a certain amount of your earned wages or salary.

 If you have a spouse, the wage garnishment could affect both of you and cause financial hardship since it doesn’t differentiate between your take-home pay.
-However, if you are responsible for paying child support or alimony to someone else, that debt will be subtracted from your entire paycheck when your employer receives an official notice from the IRS.
+However, if you are responsible for paying child support or alimony to someone else, only court-ordered child support or alimony payments will be subtracted from your entire paycheck when your employer receives an official notice from the IRS.

 Also, your actions to remove a wage levy will depend on whether it is the IRS or the State that is garnishing your wages.
 Another consideration is what portion of the liability is penalties and interest vs. income taxes.